Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 ## Findings

 Given our set of sequences, we can now modify our classification function which uses these sequences to detect the compiler used to generate a contract's bytecode.
 We'll do this with a simple confidence heuristic: if a contract contains a sequence that is more common in Solidity contracts, we'll classify it as a Solidity contract, and vice versa for Vyper contracts.
-Luckily, our sequences are pretty much compiler-specific, so we can be confident in our classification.
+Luckily, our sequences are pretty much compiler-specific and exclusive, so we can be confident in our classification.

 <details>
     <summary>View `detect_compiler_new.rs`</summary>